csail-csg/riscy-OOO/README.md

     (We can only fit 4 OOO cores on FPGA.)
     Change `$RISCY_HOME/tools/configs/linux_config` to support more CPUs (the upper bound should be 32).

-    We have put some prebuilt Linux images (bbls) containing the PARSEC benchmarks in `tools/images`.
+    We have put some prebuilt Linux images (bbls) containing the [PARSEC](https://parsec.cs.princeton.edu/) benchmarks in `tools/images`.
     The sources files of PARSEC benchmarks that we are using can be found at https://github.com/csail-csg/parsec.
+    We have also cross-compiled the [GAP](http://gap.cs.berkeley.edu/benchmark.html) benchmarks, which can be found at https://github.com/csail-csg/gapbs.
-    Unfortunately, we cannot release the prebuilt images for SPEC benchmarks due to license issues.
+    Unfortunately, we cannot release the prebuilt images or the source code of SPEC benchmarks due to license issues.

 - Build boot rom.
 The processor uses a small boot rom to load the Linux image to its memory.
 We can build the boot rom as follows: